pratheepknadar/Movie_recommendation_System/README.md

 - R language will be used through the project along with it's libraries, as it is also one of the most widely used language in data science field.

 ## Project Motivation
+My love for watching movieson Amazon Prime and Netflix, got me curious about their powerful recommendation system for movies and TV shows which keeps getting accurate everytime I finish watching a movie, so I tried to come up with a recommender system of my own.

 ### Methods Used
 - Data Visualization